mainfo/mainfo.github.io/README.md

 ## The heatmap

 For Vietnam we are using an Overpass API query to show all the villages..
-Even the ones that are not displayed in OSM hot Ukraine however doesn't need anymore villages label..
+Even the ones that are not displayed in OSM.
+Ukraine doesn't need anymore villages label..
 Everything is mapped there.

 Install GIT
 ```